-- Construction site lighting during night-time hours could cause disturbance for residential properties in close proximity, and for the nearby amenity users. - TM for the works will involve road closures and a diversion through Peterhead: - Nearby residents of surrounding settlements may experience travel disruption due to presence of TM, which may lead to increased journey times. - There will be no impact on land take from private land, community facilities or agricultural land as a result of the scheme as all works will be contained within the carriageway boundary. - Access roads to Peterhead, the Howe O'Buchan roundabout, westbound roads and field access points from the A90 carriageway within the scheme extents are likely to be impacted by the scheme. - Pedestrian footways and the associated Aberdeenshire Council Core Paths are likely to be impacted by the scheme.
+Construction site lighting during night-time hours could cause disturbance for residential properties in close proximity, and for the nearby amenity users.

+- TM for the works will involve a lane closures: - Nearby residents of surrounding settlements may experience travel disruption due to presence of TM, which may lead to increased journey times. - There will be no impact on land take from private land, community facilities or agricultural land as a result of the scheme as all works will be contained within the carriageway boundary. - Access to the layby present prior to the scheme boundary is likely to be impacted by the scheme. - Core paths do not traverse the scheme extents and will not be impacted by the works.